ankitects/anki-manual/src/deck-options.md

 Use this option sparingly, as it will add a review entry to each of your cards, and increase the size of your collection.

-If you're first switching from SM-2 and still wish to use this option, we recommend you first create a backup, enable FSRS with rescheduling, check the future due graph in statistics, and then if needed, you can undo or restore from the backup.
+If you're first switching from SM-2 and still wish to use this option, we recommend you first create a backup, enable FSRS with rescheduling, and then if needed, you can undo or restore from the backup.

 ### Compute Minimum Recommended Retention